Adhamet/100-Days-Of-Code/README.md

 # Progress

+Progress (Day 52) [Day 28/May/2022]: Spent the day working on an IS presentation.
+Did some linux coding on ML level 0.

 -----------------------------

 Progress (Day 51) [Day 27/May/2022]: Organized github repositories.
 Applied git language.
 Started Week 8 CS50X, studied more on LEVEL 0 ML.